Anna Yam, Ph.D.

 To get the most out of therapy, be prepared to work

 It is best to begin therapy expecting to do emotional work, and in most cases also behavioral work.
 Emotional work typically entails processing complex thoughts and emotions, including ones you might have been avoiding.
 Behavioral work means doing something between therapy sessions that furthers your therapy goals.

 Therapy is personalized and personal

 There is only one you.
-Even if you have similar problems as someone else, what “worked” for a friend may not work for you.
-You might see results more rapidly, or more slowly than others.
-Many many factors impact therapy outcomes, and each one is specific to you.
-That is why therapy tailored to your needs is the magic sauce for amazing positive change.
+Even if you have similar problems as someone else, what “worked” for a friend may not work the same way for you.
+You might see results more rapidly, or more slowly than someone else.
+Many many factors impact therapy outcomes.
+That is why therapy tailored to your needs and your life circumstances.

 If you have questions about your first therapy appointment, please don’t hesitate to ask your provider.
 Providers vary in terms of their process and approach.
-If you’d like to know what to expect, they can help you get acquainted.
+If you’d like to know what to expect, as the provider during your initial consultation.

 Ready to try therapy?
 Get in touch with Dr. Yam for a free initial phone consultation to see if working together is good fit.
 Are you having painful sex, or suffering from a pelvic pain condition?
 Read more about therapy for pelvic pain here, and here.
 Want to learn how to heal pelvic pain at your own pace?
 Enroll in the Healing Pelvic Pain online course.